CZ-NIC/convey/README.md

  * **Choose** which recipients in a checkbox list will receive the message.
  * **Test** sending a message to your own address.
 You'll be prompted which of the messages should be delivered to you.
 The e-mail contents possibly modified by a dynamic template is shown just before sending.
  * **Print all e-mails** to a file to have the more granulated control over what is going to be sent.
  * **Toggle file attaching** on and off.
-There are use cases when you do not want the files to be sent with, the text suits fine.
+A portion of the source file related to this e-mail address might be attached.
+There are use cases when you do not want the files to be sent with as the body text suits fine.
+ * **Toggle paths from the path column attaching** on and off.
+Files mentioned in a path column and related to this e-amil address might be attached.

 ```bash
   *** E-mail template ***